NicholusMuwonge/pokemon/README.md

 ## Approach per feature
 - #### Fetch All Pokemons:

-    I decided to pick the basic data `name, url, count` and save it the redux store and from that picked the id to help display the image.
+    I decided to pick the basic data `name, url, count` and save it the redux store.
+From the `url` I picked the `id` to help display the image for that Pokemon.

-    Initial data is displayed and the list of pokemons thats fetched further gets updated with the full details basing on url and then the types tiles will be loaded.
-This allows the user fast load times.
+    Initial data is displayed and the list of pokemons that's already saved in the redux store gets updated with the full details basing on url.
+This allows the user fast load times in case they are trying to view details for a given pokemon.

 - #### View Single Pokemon Details:

-    Since data is already stored in state for each pokemon on a given page, I go ahead and pick up that data and display it in a new screen.
+    Since data is already stored in redux store for each pokemon on a given page, I go ahead and pick up that data and display it in a new screen.

 - #### Pagination: